On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: Analysis: Lower Bounds to the Probability of Incorrect Data Reconstruction

 \section{Analysis: Lower Bounds to the Probability of Incorrect Data Reconstruction}

-Via lower bounds\footnote{Lower bounds can be derived by analyzing the necessary conditions of CS and DCS to uniquely identify the sparse signal ensemble.
-However, it is difficult to derive universal upper bounds owning to the diversity among various practical CS/DCS reconstruction algorithms which have distinct characteristics and performance limitations.} to the PIDR (i.e., the probability of failure to reconstruct the data captured by all the SNs at the BS), we compare the performance of the proposed DCS scheme to that of conventional CS data acquisition schemes for EH WSNs.
-The PIDR associated with the data gathering approaches can be lower bounded by the probability that the energy availability at the SNs is not sufficient to fit the energy consumption requirements.
-These energy consumption requirements are in turn dictated by the set of conditions on the number of measurements at the various SNs necessary for successful CS or DCS data reconstruction at the BS (see Appendix A).
+Via lower bounds to the PIDR (i.e., the probability of failure to reconstruct the data captured by all the devices at the BS), we compare the performance of the proposed DCS scheme to that of conventional CS data acquisition schemes.
+The PIDR associated with the data gathering approaches can be lower bounded by the probability that the energy availability at the devices is not sufficient to fit the energy consumption requirements.
+These energy consumption requirements are in turn dictated by the set of conditions on the number of measurements at the various devices necessary for successful CS or DCS data reconstruction at the BS (see Appendix A).

-\begin{theorem} The PIDR under the proposed signal and EH models for CS and DCS data acquisition in an EH WSN can be lower bounded in any activation interval as follows: \footnote{The results of the proposed approach do not depend on the activation index $i$, so, in this section, we drop this index to simplify the notation.}
+\begin{theorem} The PIDR under the proposed signal and EH models for CS and DCS data acquisition can be lower bounded in any activation interval as follows: \footnote{The results of the proposed approach do not depend on the activation index $i$, so, in this section, we drop this index to simplify the notation.}

 and

 \end{theorem}

 \begin{IEEEproof} See Appendix B. \end{IEEEproof}